 Situated in southwestern Ecuador, the Macizo del Cajas Biosphere Reserve includes many ecosystems ranging from high mountains to coastal and marine areas along the Pacific.

 Its surface area covers 976,600 ha (2,413,231 acres).
 It includes El Cajas National Park, the core zone, and the Quimsacocha National Recreation Area, essential in water provision and regulation.

 The Macizo del Cajas Biosphere Reserve contains four major ecosystem types:

-The coastal territory is largely characterized by large and medium-scale agricultural and aquaculture activities, which function as important export items for the national economy.
-The expansion of arable soil and shrimp farming has absorbed remnants of forests in the foothills of the western mountains and mangroves.
+Large and medium-scale agricultural and aquaculture activities, essential national economy export items primarily characterize the coastal territory.
+In addition, the expansion of arable soil and shrimp farming has absorbed remnants of forests in the foothills of the western mountains and mangroves.